shawngraham/hist3907o/workbook/docs/module-2/Exercises.md

 Begin by making a folder for this exercise on your desktop.

 1. You'll need *gitbash* (which comes with git; I know you already have github on your desktop, which has _git shell_ but that's not what we want.
 Download [git](http://git-scm.com/download/win) and install it, and that will give you the git bash utility, and will not mess with your github set up.
 'Bash' is  "a shell that runs commands once you type the name of a command and press <enter> on your keyboard."
 You can see screenshots and find help on all this [here](http://openhatch.org/missions/windows-setup/open-git-bash-prompt).
 You will be running our scraper program from within this shell.
 2. You'll need jq [download here](http://stedolan.github.io/jq/download/).
-You're going to put this in the folder you've made for this exercise.
+You're going to put this in the folder you've made for this exercise. *Make sure that you rename it 'jq.exe'* (in somecases, the download name might be slightly different).
 3. You'll need CoreUtils [from here](http://gnuwin32.sourceforge.net/downlinks/coreutils.php).
 Download and install this.
 4. You need to tell your computer that CoreUtils now exists on your machine.
 Go to your computer's control panel.
-On 'my computer' (or whatever Windows calls it these days) right click and select 'properties'.
+On 'my computer' (or whatever Windows calls it these days, possibly `control panel - system and security - system - advanced system settings`) right click and select 'properties'.
 Then select 'advanced'.
 5. Click on the 'environment variables' button.
 6. In the pop-up box that opens, there is a box marked 'system variables'.
 Highlight the one called 'Path'.
 Click on 'Edit'.
 7. In the variable box that you can now edit, there should already be many things.
 Scroll to the very end of that (to the right) and add:

 `;C:\Program Files (x86)\GnuWin32\bin`

-+nb: make sure there's a space between files and (x86).
++ nb: make sure there's a space between files and (x86).

 ...so yes, start that with a semicolon- and what you are putting in is the exact location of where the coreutils package of programs is located.

 Finally, you'll need wget installed on your machine.
 Get it [here](http://users.ugent.be/~bpuype/wget/) and download it to C:Windows directory.

 Now:
-- download api-ex-pc.sh from our [repository](https://github.com/hist3907b-winter2015/module2-findingdata/blob/master/api-ex-pc.sh)
+- download api-ex-pc.sh from this [repository](https://github.com/hist3907b-winter2015/module2-findingdata/blob/master/api-ex-pc.sh)
 - open *git bash* - it'll be available via your programs menu.
 You do not want 'Git Gui' nor 'GitHub' nor 'Git Shell'. *Git bash*.
 - inside git bash, you change directory so that you are working within the folder you made on your desktop.
 The command to change directory is `cd`  ie `cd course-notes` would go one level down into a folder called 'course notes'.
 To go one level up, you'd type `cd ..` <- ie, two periods.
 More help on finding your way around this interface is [here](http://programminghistorian.org/lessons/intro-to-bash)
-- Once you're in the right folder, all you have to do is type the name of our programme: `api-ex-pc.sh` and your program will query the Canadiana API, save the results, and then use wget to retrieve the full text of each result by asking the API for those results in turn. *But don't do that yet!*
+- Once you're in the right folder, all you have to do is type the name of our programme: `./api-ex-pc.sh` and your program will query the Canadiana API, save the results, and then use wget to retrieve the full text of each result by asking the API for those results in turn. *But don't do that yet!*

 You'll need to change the search parameters to reflect your own interests.
 Do you see how you can do that?
 Open the program in a text editor, make the relevant change, save with a new name (make sure to keep the same file extenion, `.sh` - in notepad, change the save as file type to `all files` and then write the new name, e.g, `api-ex-pc-2.sh`, and then run your program by typing its name at the prompt in the git bash window.
 When it's finished, move your results into a sensible location on your computer.
 Make a new entry (or entries) into your research notebook about this process, what worked, what hasn't, what you've found, where things are, and so on.
 You might want to upload your script (your .sh file) to your repository.
 Remember: the goal is so that you can come back to all this in a month's time and figure out _exactly what you did_ to collect your data.

+### if you get an error message: jq or seq cannot be found

+If this happens, your computer is not finding the coreutils installation or the `jq.exe` program.
+First thing: when you downloaded jq, did you make sure to change the name to `jq.exe`?
+When it downloads, it downloads as (eg) `jq-win64.exe`.
+Shorten up the name.
+Second thing: is it in the same folder as your script?
+Third thing: sometimes, it just might be easier to move the `seq.exe` program into the same folder as your script, that is, your working folder.
+Go to `C:\Program Files (x86)\GnuWin32\bin` and *copy* `seq.exe` to your working folder.
+You will also need to copy:
++ `libiconv2.dll`
++ `libintl3.dll`
+...to the same folder.

 ###An alternative Windows installation

 This can also work for Windows 7 *if* you've got powershell 3 installed.
 Win7 comes with an earlier version, so you'd have to update it, [which isn't straightforward](https://technet.microsoft.com/en-us/library/hh847837.aspx).
 I'm grateful to [Denis Gladkikh for his blog post on the matter](http://outcoldman.com/en/archive/2014/07/20/scoop/)._

 1. Make a folder somewhere handy for this exercise.
-Download the `api-ex-pc.sh` program into it, as well as [jq](http://stedolan.github.io/jq/download/)
+Download the `api-ex-pc.sh` program into it, as well as [jq](http://stedolan.github.io/jq/download/).
+Make sure you rename the downloaded jq file to `jq.exe`.
 2. Find, and run, 'Powershell'
 3. At the prompt, type in these commands in sequence: